atlanmod/NeoEMF/README.md

 NeoEMF is an [AtlanMod](http://www.emn.fr/z-info/atlanmod/index.php/Main_Page) research team project that aims at handling large EMF models in an efficient and scalable way.

-It is based on our work on Neo4EMF, a scalable and graph based backend for persisting EMF models.
+It is based on our work on Neo4EMF, a scalable and graph-based backend for persisting EMF models.

 NeoEMF is a multi-backend framework developped to allow an easy integration of custom backends depending on user needs.